ameliaikeda/slate/source/includes/_errors.md

-# Errors
+# Status Codes

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+The R/a/dio API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
+401 | Unauthorized -- Your API key is wrong when trying to make authenticated requests 403 | Forbidden -- You aren't authenticated and are trying to access a protected resource 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to use a method we don't respond to 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- A resource was removed (rarely used)
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+418 | I'm a teapot -- You will know why you get this response 429 | Too Many Requests -- Stop spamming already (Time until unbanned: `X-Radio-Timeout` header) 500 | Internal Server Error -- We had a problem with our server.
+It'll maybe be fixed 503 | Service Unavailable -- We're temporarially offline for maintenance